mhmirza/DataViz/critique-by-design.md

 ### Audience Feedback

 I showed the wireframe to two individuals: my spouse, considering her academic background in Political Science and another former colleague at Central European University.

+• Can you tell me what you think this is?

+• Can you describe to me what this is telling you?
+• Is there anything you find surprising or confusing?
+• Who do you think is the intended audience for this?
+• Is there anything you would change or do differently?